isabelanyc/Ice-Cream-Reviews/README.md

 In addition to applying machine learning methods to create the classifier, an exensive EDA was done to further understand which flavors people like/dislike and which brands are most popular.

 ### Data
 The dataset used for this project comes from [Kaggle](https://www.kaggle.com/tysonpo/ice-cream-dataset).
-The data is broken down into
+The data is broken down into two main dataframes `reviews` and `products`.
+The `reviews` dataframe contains all the information about the review for a specific ice cream flavor.
+This includes features such as `brand`, `author`, `title`, `text` (which is the content of the review and `stars` (the rating of the flavor on a scale from 1 to 5).
+The `products` dataframe contains more detailed information about each ice cream flavor.
+This includes features such as `brand`, `name`, `rating` (the average of all ratings for that flavor) and `rating_count` (the number of times the flavor has been reviewed).

+A snippet of both dataframes can be seen below:

+`reviews` dataframe:

 ```
 | brand | key  |     author     |    date    | stars |         title        |  helpful_yes | helpful_no |            text                      |  taste |   ingredients |   texture |   likes |